AndreaCeolin/Significant-Testing-of-Altaic/README.md

 # Significant-Testing-of-Altaic
-This repository contains the material used for the paper "Significant testing of the Altaic Family" There three Python scripts that reproduce the results of the paper:
+This repository contains the material used for the paper "Significant testing of the Altaic Family".

+There are three Python scripts that reproduce the results of the paper:

 1. **Kessler.py**: This script reproduces the analysis of Kessler and Lehtonen's (2006) algorithm on the wordlists of the article and print the relative tables.